labplus-cn/mpython-docs/docs/en/library/mPython/umqtt.simple.rst

 .. method:: MQTTClient.wait_msg()

 Waiting for server message.
-Subscription messages will be passed to the callback set via set_callback（）, any other messages will be processed internally.
+Subscription messages will be passed to the callback set via set_callback(）, any other messages will be processed internally.

 .. method:: MQTTClient.check_msg()

 Check if the server has any pending messages.
-If it is, it is processed in the same way as wait_msg（）, if not, it returns immediately.
+If it is, it is processed in the same way as wait_msg(）, if not, it returns immediately.

 ..
 Attention::